-- a.
-The Interstate Commission, in the reasonable exercise of its discretion, shall enforce the provisions and rules of the compact. - b.
-The Interstate Commission may, by majority vote of the commissioners, initiate legal action in the United States District Court for the District of Columbia, or, at the discretion of the Interstate Commission, in the federal district where the Interstate Commission has its principal offices, to enforce compliance with the provisions of the Compact, and its promulgated rules and bylaws, against a member state in default.
+- (a) The Interstate Commission, in the reasonable exercise of its discretion, shall enforce the provisions and rules of the Compact. - (b) The Interstate Commission may, by majority vote of the Commissioners, initiate legal action in the United States District Court for the District of Columbia, or, at the discretion of the Interstate Commission, in the federal district where the Interstate Commission has its principal offices, to enforce compliance with the provisions of the Compact, and its promulgated rules and bylaws, against a member state in default.
 The relief sought may include both injunctive relief and damages.
-In the event judicial enforcement is necessary, the prevailing party shall be awarded all costs of such litigation, including reasonable attorney's fees. - c.
-The remedies herein shall not be the exclusive remedies of the Interstate Commission.
+In the event that judicial enforcement is necessary, the prevailing party shall be awarded all costs of such litigation, including reasonable attorney fees. - (c) The remedies herein shall not be the exclusive remedies of the Interstate Commission.
 The Interstate Commission may avail itself of any other remedies available under state law or the regulation of a profession.

-Section 18.
-Default Procedures.
+SECTION 18.
+DEFAULT PROCEDURES.

-- a.
-The grounds for default include, but are not limited to, failure of a member state to perform such obligations or responsibilities imposed on it by the compact or the rules and bylaws of the Interstate Commission promulgated under the compact. - b.
-If the Interstate Commission determines that a member state has defaulted in the performance of its obligations or responsibilities under the compact, or the bylaws or promulgated rules, the Interstate Commission shall:
+(a) The grounds for default include, but are not limited to, failure of a member state to perform such obligations or responsibilities imposed upon it by the Compact, or the rules and bylaws of the Interstate Commission promulgated under the Compact.

+(b) If the Interstate Commission determines that a member state has defaulted in the performance of its obligations or responsibilities under the Compact, or the bylaws or promulgated rules, the Interstate

+Commission shall:

-- (1) Provide written notice to the defaulting state and other member states of the nature of the default, the means of curing the default, and any action taken by the Interstate Commission.
-The Interstate Commission shall specify the conditions by which the defaulting state shall cure its default; and - (2) Provide remedial training and specific technical assistance regarding the default. - c.
-If the defaulting state fails to cure the default, the defaulting state shall be terminated from the compact upon an affirmative vote of a majority of the commissioners and all rights, privileges, and benefits conferred by the compact shall terminate on the effective date of termination.
-A cure of the default does not relieve the offending state of obligations or liabilities incurred during the period of the default. - d.
-Termination of membership in the compact shall be imposed only after all other means of securing compliance have been exhausted.
-Notice of intent to terminate shall be given by the Interstate Commission to the governor, the majority and minority leaders of the defaulting state's legislature, and each of the member states. - e.
-The Interstate Commission shall establish rules and procedures to address licenses and physicians that are materially affected by the termination of a member state or the withdrawal of a member state. - f.
-The member state which has been terminated is responsible for all dues, obligations, and liabilities incurred through the effective date of termination, including any obligations for which the performance of the obligation extends beyond the effective date of termination. - g.
-The Interstate Commission shall not bear any costs relating to any state that has been found to be in default or which has been terminated from the compact, unless otherwise mutually agreed upon in writing between the Interstate Commission and the defaulting state. - h.
-The defaulting state may appeal the action of the Interstate Commission by petitioning the United States District Court for the District of Columbia or the federal district where the Interstate Commission has its principal offices.
-The prevailing party shall be awarded all costs of such litigation, including reasonable attorney's fees.
+(1) Provide written notice to the defaulting state and other member states of the nature of the default, the means of curing the default, and any action taken by the Interstate Commission.
+The Interstate Commission shall specify the conditions by which the defaulting state must cure its default; and

+(2) Provide remedial training and specific technical assistance regarding the default.

+- (c) If the defaulting state fails to cure the default, the defaulting state shall be terminated from the Compact upon an affirmative vote of a majority of the Commissioners, and all rights, privileges, and benefits conferred by the Compact shall terminate on the effective date of termination.
+A cure of the default does not relieve the offending state of obligations or liabilities incurred during the period of the default. - (d) Termination of membership in the Compact shall be imposed only after all other means of securing compliance have been exhausted.
+Notice of intent to terminate shall be given by the Interstate Commission to the governor, the majority and minority leaders of the defaulting state's legislature, and each of the member states. - (e) The Interstate Commission shall establish rules and procedures to address licenses and physicians that are materially impacted by the termination of a member state, or the withdrawal of a member state. - (f) The member state which has been terminated is responsible for all dues, obligations, and liabilities incurred through the effective date of termination including obligations, the performance of which extends beyond the effective date of termination. - (g) The Interstate Commission shall not bear any costs relating to any state that has been found to be in default or which has been terminated from the Compact, unless otherwise mutually agreed upon in writing between the Interstate Commission and the defaulting state. - (h) The defaulting state may appeal the action of the Interstate Commission by petitioning the United States District Court for the District of Columbia or the federal district where the Interstate Commission has its principal offices.
+The prevailing party shall be awarded all costs of such litigation, including reasonable attorney fees.

-Section 19.
-Dispute Resolution.
+SECTION 19.
+DISPUTE RESOLUTION.